miayokka0926/Maximise-New-York-taxi-drivers-profits/README.md

 # Objective
 - To estimate NY yellow taxi drivers' tips amount for a trip with linear model, thus provide insights on profit maximization, including time and plance to pick-up customers, as well as other possible factors that matter.

+# Conclusion
+Few recommendations could give to yellow taxi drivers to help maximise their profits with certain time and efforts devoted and reduce the probability of running in empty cars.
+According to what has been discussed in sections 4 and 5, the drivers can expect that 95% of passengers who pay for their trip by credit card will offer 10% of the total fare as tips to the drivers.
+The first recommendation is that drivers could try to pick up customers in the Manhattan district during the rush hours on weekdays.
+The drivers could expect 1.5 times higher pickup demands as well as tips compared with running services in other regions at other times.
+Second, people are more likely to call a taxi on public holidays, so it is always a good idea to drive more hours on holidays, and they may have a chance to gain more if the time is running late at night.
+Finally, it might be surprising to many drivers that, if raining or snowing or other extreme weathers occur, they will not be able to gain extra tips or take more business.
+Since there is no clue showing that demands or tips are associated with bad weather.
+On the contrary, drivers have to spend more time driving in bad weather and have a higher chance of experiencing severe car accidents.
+Thus, it is not necessary to go out to work on those days.

 # instruction for reading the notebooks
 Before running any code, please download the data a), b), c) from specified source